Read all posts from July 2009

 July 13, 2009

-09:46 AM EDTCheck out USA.gov, the official portal into the U.S. government, to see an innovative display of 211 fabulous photos showing Americana at its patriotic finest: picnics, fireworks, servicemen, kids and dogs in festive costumes, traditional foods, and more.
+09:46 AM ESTCheck out USA.gov, the official portal into the U.S. government, to see an innovative display of 211 fabulous photos showing Americana at its patriotic finest: picnics, fireworks, servicemen, kids and dogs in festive costumes, traditional foods, and more.
 These resulted from USA.gov inviting the public to post photos showing how they celebrate the 4th.

 July 11, 2009

-10:40 AM EDTToday, the President gave a speech in Accra, Ghana.
+10:40 AM ESTToday, the President gave a speech in Accra, Ghana.
 He laid out his vision for human rights and democracy in Africa’s future, and he described what America’s role in promoting better governance in Africa will be.
 The speech was entitled, "A New Moment of Promise."We made sure that speech would be as accessible to as many Africans as possible on the radio, TV, and by SMS.
 These are the speech excerpts that we sent out to thousands of SMS subscribers in Africa and around the world.

 - It is an honor for me to be in Accra & to speak to the representatives of the people of Ghana.
 I am proud that this is my first visit to sub-Saharan Africa as President of the US.

 - The 21st century will be shaped by what happens not just in Rome or Moscow or Washington, but by what happens in Accra as well.